harryhanYuhao/guide_for_self_studying_programming/src/introduction/set_up_computer.md

 1. Architecture.

     The architecture describes the low level circuit design of the CPU.
+    Some would say the architecture of the computer when he means the architecture of the CPU.
-    For most user, the architecture of the computer only matters when installing softwares, as some softwares may not work on certain architectures.
+    For most user, the architecture only matters when installing softwares, as some softwares may not work on certain architectures.

     Colloquially, architecture is synonymous to the term instruction set, which defines how the software interacts with the CPU (i.e., the API).
 Common instruction set includes x86-64, Arm, Mips, Risc-V, and LoongArch.
     Most intel and Amd's CPU are of x86-64 (also known as amd64).
 Mac's M series chips, chips of most cell phone, and Qualcomm's Snapdragon are of Arm.

     Instruction set is only a abstract definition for how CPU shall function.
-It is upto the manufactures to design the CPUs to fullfill the required functions.
+    It is upto the manufactures to design the CPUs that fullfill the required functions.

     Intel and Amd have jointly developped x86-64 instruction set based on earlier ones for over forty years.
     This is both a blessing and a curse, as it makes x86 the most popular, stable, and well-supported instruction set, while, for compatibility, some outdated designs have to remain.
     Apple's M series chips use a special Arm instruction set developped by Apple.
-    Apple designs M series chips to be power efficient, and one way to acheive it is to remove legacy support.
+    Apple designs M series chips to be power efficient, and one way to acheive it is to reduce the chip's 'complexity by removing legacy support.
-    So it is not of surprise that M series computer are more power efficient in the price of all softwares have to be rewritten for Arm.
+    It is not of surprise, as a result, M series computer are more power efficient in the price of all softwares have to be rewritten for it.

     Another aspect of architecture is bit width.
     Most CPU architecture today are 64 bits, which means the size of the register in CPU is 64 bits wide.